bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 You also know more about creating layouts using CSS selectors and applying CSS effects.

-You\'ve done a great job so far, keep up the good work and continue progressing in your learning journey.
+You&apos;ve done a great job so far, keep up the good work and continue progressing in your learning journey.

 Additional resources